nextbreakpoint/infrastructure-as-code/README.md

     sh destroy_network.sh

-### Build AMIs
+### Build AMI images

-Images are useful to simplify the provisioning of a EC2 instance and also they accelerate the operations because the same image can be used to create multiple EC2 instances.
+AMI images are useful to simplify the provisioning of EC2 instances.
+Also they accelerate the operations because the same image can be used to provision multiple machines.

-Create AMIs using the script:
+Create AMI images using the script:

     sh build_images.sh